-- Military-themed set of columns and arches
+- Military-themed columns and arches

 - Built in 1775 to (allegedly) improve the view from the palace